BobNZ/PDF-Title-Imager/README.md

   ### Example

-  ** Default **
+  **Default**

-  Process the current directory and all subdirectories, ignore files that have a PDF title page JPG `python pdftitleimager`
+  Process the current directory and all subdirectories, ignore files that have a PDF title page JPG.

+  `python pdftitleimager`

   Output
   ```
   DIRECTORIES To PROCESS: 1